K4PT41N/nandgame_solutions/Solutions/Stack-Machine/Jumps/jumps.md

 ```

 ## If Goto
-Here we have to implement a conditional jump using the top value on the stack.
-If its non-zero the program jumps to the label location.
+Here, we have to implement a conditional jump using the top value on the stack.
+If it's non-zero, the program jumps to the label location.
 ```
 pop.D
 A = label